Skip to Content

 Ingredients

-• 1 1/2 pounds to 2 boneless skinless chicken thighs well trimmed of visible fat and diced into bite sized pieces., or breasts
+• 1 1/2 pounds to 2 boneless skinless chicken thighs well trimmed of visible fat and diced into bite sized pieces.
+(You can substitute breasts)

 • 2 tbsp canola oil